 Dr Vassilios Bavetsias is a Senior Staff Scientist in the Cancer Research UK Cancer Therapeutics Unit at The Institute of Cancer Research, London.
 He works on the design and synthesis of small molecules as cancer therapeutics.

-Simon joined the ICR as a Higher Scientific Officer in August 2019.
-After graduating with a MChem from Leeds University, Simon worked at AstraZeneca before returning to Leeds University for PhD studies with Professor Ron Grigg.
+Dr Simon Mutton joined the ICR as a Higher Scientific Officer in August 2019.
+After graduating with a MChem from Leeds University, Simon briefly worked at AstraZeneca before returning to Leeds University to complete a PhD with Professor Ron Grigg.
 This was followed by an industrial post-doctoral position at AstraZeneca at Avlon Works.
+Simon then moved to Novartis Horsham as a medicinal chemist, before managing a team of chemists at AMRI (UK)-Eli Lilly.
 Simon has over 10 years of experience in the pharmaceutical industry and is using this knowledge to help drive projects forward.

-Catherine joined the ICR as a Postdoctoral Training Fellow in June 2018.
+Dr Catherine Tighe joined the Institute of Cancer Research as a Postdoctoral Training Fellow in June 2018.
 She moved from the Sussex Drug Discovery Centre at the University of Sussex where she worked as a research fellow as part of the oncology team.
-Catherine has a degree in medicinal chemistry and chemical biology from University College Dublin, where she stayed for her doctoral studies working on the synthesis and evaluation of lipoxin analogues for inflammatory diseases.
+Catherine has a degree in medicinal chemistry and chemical biology from University College Dublin, where she stayed for her doctoral studies under the supervision of Professor Pat Guiry working on the synthesis and evaluation of lipoxin analogues for inflammatory diseases.